 The breast is innervated by the anterior and lateral cutaneous branches of the 4th to 6th intercostal nerves.
 These nerves contain both sensory and autonomic nerve fibres (the autonomic fibres regulate smooth muscle and blood vessel tone).

-It should be noted that the nerves do not control the secretion of milk.
-This is regulated by the hormone prolactin, which is secreted from the anterior pituitary gland.
+It should be noted that these nerves do not control the production and secretion of milk.
+This is regulated by the hormones prolactin and oxytocin, which are secreted from the pituitary gland.

 Clinical Relevance: Breast Cancer